Franck Perera: Career

 In order to continue racing in the US, Perera signed to drive in Firestone Indy Lights with Guthrie Racing for the remainder of the 2008 season and made his debut in the seventh race of the season at the Iowa Speedway.
 He captured his first series victory from the pole at Infineon Raceway, his eighth start.
-He returned to the IndyCar Series for the points-scoring finale at Chicagoland Speedway, driving the #41 car of A. J. Foyt Enterprises.
+He returned to the IndyCar Series for the points-scoring finale at Chicagoland Speedway, driving the No. 41 car of A. J. Foyt Enterprises.
 He was also signed to drive the car of A.S.
 Roma in the brand new Superleague Formula championship in 2008.

 Perera returned to the GP2 Series in 2009, replacing Giacomo Ricci at David Price Racing.
 Perera was not allowed to start the feature race of the Hungarian round, due to causing an avoidable accident in qualifying, with Romain Grosjean.
 As his lap time was outside 107% of Lucas di Grassi's pole time, the stewards refused to let him race due to the accident.
 Grosjean however, was allowed to start.
 Perera also failed to qualify for both races of the championship held at the Spa-Francorchamps circuit.
 He left the GP2 Series for the second time after the Spa round.
 Perera returned to A.S.
 Roma in the Superleague Formula in 2009 for the Estoril round taking over from Jonathan Kennard.
 He was replaced at the next round by Julien Jousse.

 In 2013, Perera returned full-time, driving a Porsche 911 in the Blancpain Endurance Series for Pro GT by Almeras in the Pro-Am class.